Achievements

 Add translations for achievements

 You can specify your own translations for achievements that are associated with your game.
 Before you do so, first make sure to complete the steps described in Adding translations for your game.
-You must also have created one or more achievements for your game.

 Client implementations